-First of all, we should make it clear that we do accept this implication of my paper: there is nothing wrong in itself with eating animals that have died naturally.
-Our obligations to animals relate to the interests of animals, and interests concern how life goes for the individual whose life it is (Akpan 2020).
-If the animal has no life to go well or badly, she has no interest.
+Human obligations to animals relate to the interests of animals, and interests concern how life goes for the individual whose life it is.
+If the animal has no life to go well or badly, she has no interests.
 So while a living animal has a clear and discernible interest in not being killed, a dead animal has no interest in not being eaten (or in anything else).
 Our obligation is not to kill animals, rather than not to eat them once they are dead.
 However, by eating animals do we fail to respect their dignity, as some have suggested?
 After all, if dead animals have no right not to be eaten, the same must be true for humans.
 And yet most of us see cannibalism as an affront to human dignity.
 Appeals to dignity are ordinarily invoked when we find something distasteful.
-For example, in the field of bioethics some regard cloning, genetic engineering, and embryonic research as all affronts to human (and sometimes animal) dignity.
+For example, in the field of bioethics some regard cloning, genetic engineering and embryonic research as all affronts to human (and sometimes animal) dignity (Fumagalli 2020).
 The point here is not that these practices necessarily violate rights or interests, or cause pain or suffering, but that they somehow violate some higher or natural order.
-The fact that so many of us feel distaste or disgust when we consider such practices, so the argument goes, is evidence that this order has been wrongfully disrupted and dignity undermined.
-Similarly, we feel disgusted at cannibalism, and this is because it violates human dignity.
+The fact that so many of us feel distaste or disgust when we consider such practices, so the argument should go same for animals.
+Similarly, we feel disgust at cannibalism, and this is because it violates human dignity.
 Nevertheless, the feeling of distaste by itself cannot be a valid argument for the moral impermissibility of an action.
-If so, all sorts of bodily functions, sexual practices, and bad habits would have to come under censure.
+If so, all sorts of bodily functions, sexual practices and bad habits would have to come under censure.
 But if a feeling of disgust is not sufficient to signal a violation of dignity, then what is?
 To be truthful, we have no idea.
-The problem with relying on notions such as dignity rather than interests to formulate our obligations is that dignity is an ethereal quality and is thus hard to pin down.
-We might see dignity in the flowering of a plant.
-Does that mean picking that flower is a violation of dignity and thus wrong?
-Or have we ascribed dignity where it is not warranted?
-Without falling back on some intrinsic property of the object in question - such as its interests or welfare - it is difficult to know how to make a case either way.
+The problem with relying on notions such as dignity rather than interests to formulate our obligations is that dignity is an ethereal quality, and is thus hard to pin down.
 Dignity is simply too vague a concept to be the basis of our moral obligations.
 But if this is so, since human corpses have no interests, do we do no wrong in eating them?
 Fortunately, we do not have to rely on the notion of dignity to find good reasons not to make the flesh of dead humans available for consumption.
-The interests and wishes of the living seem sufficient to do the job: we do not want to be eaten after my death and do not want my friends and relatives to be eaten.
+The interests and wishes of the living seem sufficient to do the job: we do not want to be eaten after my death, and do not want my friends and relatives to be eaten.
 In other words, we are happier now for the knowledge that we will not be eatenonce dead, and neither will those close to us.
 This seems like a good reason to prevent humans from dining on one another.
 But of course, this argument must cut both ways.
-If an individual does want to offer his dead body for consumption, we see no wrong done; just as we see no wrong done when people eat dead humans in survival situations.
+If an individual does offer his dead body for to consumption, we see no wrong done; just as we see no wrong done when people eat dead humans in survival situations.